Uncover the Journey of Dr. Thomas H. Mills

 Technical School – Keesler AFB, MS, 9/77 – Avionics Communications Specialist

 Castle AFB, CA, 3/78 – 93rd Avionics Maintenance Squadron – Avionics Communications Systems repair.
 Included B-52Gs, B-52Hs and KC-135As.
+Also had the privilege of working on B-52Ds, B-52Fs, a B-17, a B-25 and a B-29.

 Langley AFB, VA, 8/82 – 1st Equipment Maintenance Squadron – Avionics Communications Systems repair.
 Included EC-135s, T-39s and UH-1s

 HQ Tactical Tactical Air Command, 5/85 – Technical Order Library custodian.
-Maintained over 18,000 volumes of all technical manuals for every aircraft and aircraft system of all Tactical Air Command assigned aircraft.
+Maintained over 18,000 volumes of technical manuals for every aircraft and aircraft system of all Tactical Air Command assigned aircraft.

 Eielson AFB, AK, 9/91 – 6th Strategic Reconnaissance Squadron – Avionics Communications Systems repair.
 RC-135 Cobra Eye and Cobra Ball aircraft.